BSc (Econ) (London), MA, MPhil, PhD

 - Postgraduate Mentor

 Dr Carol Atack works on classical Greek political thought and intellectual history.

 Dr Carol Atack is a Fellow D and associate tutor at Newnham College, University of Cambridge.
 During Spring 2020 she held a fellowship at the Center for Hellenic Studies, Washington DC/Harvard.

 She holds a PhD in Classics from the University of Cambridge (2014), and undergraduate degrees in Classics (Cambridge) and Government (London School of Economics).
 Carol has held teaching positions in ancient history and classical literature at the University of Warwick and St Hugh’s College, University of Oxford.

-She was recently a post-doctoral researcher on the ‘Anachronism and Antiquity’ project at Oxford, contributing to the monograph Anachronism and Antiquity (written with Tim Rood and Tom Phillips; forthcoming 2020, Bloomsbury), and preparing a monograph on the temporality of Platonic dialogue.
+Her current research continues her work on fourth-century Greek political thought, with a particular focus on the political and ethical thought of Plato and Xenophon.
+She was recently a post-doctoral researcher on the ‘Anachronism and Antiquity’ project at Oxford, contributing to the monograph Anachronism and Antiquity (written with Tim Rood and Tom Phillips; 2020, Bloomsbury), and is preparing a monograph on the temporality of Platonic dialogue.

 She is also working on notes and introduction for a new translation of Xenophon’s Memorabilia and Apology for Oxford World’s Classics.
 She serves as associate editor for Greek political thought for the journal Polis.